Managing Dyspepsia (Indigestion) in Older People

 Test for Helicobacter pylori

 Patients over 60 should undergo an endoscopy and biopsy of the stomach in order to test for Helicobacter pylori infection.
-If H. pylori are present, the patient can undergo eradication therapy.
+If H. pylori is present, the patient can undergo eradication therapy (Longstreth & Lacy 2025).

 (Longstreth & Lacy 2019)